How to Get Married in Croatia as a Foreigner

 Here’s what is typically required;

-Valid passports: You and your partner must have valid passports or national ID cards.
+• Valid passports: You and your partner must each have a valid passport or national ID card.

-Birth certificates: You’ll need original or certified copies of your birth certificates.
+• Birth certificates: You’ll need original or certified copies.
 In most cases, these must be translated into Croatian by a certified translator.

-Certificate of no impediment (or equivalent): This document proves that you’re legally free to marry.
-The name and process may vary depending on your country, but it’s required.
+• Certificate of no impediment (or equivalent): This document proves that you’re legally free to marry.
+The name and process may vary by country, but it’s required.

 Required documents to get married in Croatia as a foreigner